marcopennekamp/lore/README.md

 This repository is divided into the following parts:

-- **Specification:** The Lore specification.
-We have taken care not to make the specification overly technical.
-It is, mostly, a user-facing description of the language and can be read as a guide to the language.
-The `technical` subfolder goes into more detail that might not be useful to average language users.
+- [**Specification:**](specification) The Lore specification, which is a user-facing reference manual rather than a technical specification.
-- **Compiler:** The compiler, written in Scala, translates a Lore program to Poem bytecode, which is the custom bytecode format of the Lore VM.
+- [**Compiler:**](compiler) The compiler, written in Scala, translates a Lore program to Poem bytecode, which is the custom bytecode format of the Lore VM.
-- **VM:** The VM executes Poem bytecode produced by the compiler.
+- [**VM:**](vm) The VM executes Poem bytecode produced by the compiler.
 Crucially, the VM also implements Lore's type system, which is required for run-time multiple dispatch.
 It supports multi-functions natively and is thus a multiple dispatch VM.
-- **Pyramid:** This is the Lore standard library, which defines core functions expected by the compiler, functions to work with values such as lists, maps and strings, and additional types such as Options.
-The name refers to the Pyramid Texts, which are one of the oldest extant bodies of (religious) lore in the world.
+- [**Pyramid:**](pyramid) This is the Lore standard library, which defines core functions expected by the compiler, functions to work with built-in values such as lists, maps and strings, and additional types such as `Option`s.
-- **Test:** Functional tests, which are comprised of many smaller Lore programs.
-This is the de-facto place to look at existing Lore code, but especially [test/lessons](test/lessons).
+- [**Test:**](test) Functional tests, which are comprised of many smaller Lore programs.
+While the purpose of these tests is to verify the correctness of Lore's compiler and VM, the Lore code can also be used as a repository of examples for learners, especially [test/lessons](test/lessons).
 - **LSP:** An LSP language server and VSCode extension.
 Neither are currently up-to-date as Lore evolves, but they will be supported in the future to offer native IDE integration.